 The body sends macrophages - a type of white blood cell - to clean up this cholesterol, but, sometimes, the cells get stuck at the affected site.
 Over time, a plaque can build up, made of cholesterol, macrophages, calcium, and other substances from the blood.

-The plaque clogs up the artery, disrupting the flow of blood around the body.
-This potentially causes blood clots that can result in life-threatening conditions such as heart attack, stroke and other cardiovascular diseases.
+Sometimes, the plaque grows to a certain size and stops growing, causing the individual no problems.
+However, sometimes, the plaque clogs up the artery, disrupting the flow of blood around the body.
+This makes blood clots more likely, which can result in life-threatening conditions.

 The condition can affect the entire artery tree, but mainly affects the larger high-pressure arteries.

 Certain factors can damage the inner area of the artery (endothelium) and can trigger atherosclerosis; these factors include:

 - high levels of sugar in the blood

 Certain people have a higher risk of developing the condition:

 - Diabetes - patients with poorly controlled diabetes, who frequently have high blood glucose levels, are more likely to develop atherosclerosis.

 - Genetics - people with a parent or sibling who has/had atherosclerosis and cardiovascular disease have a much higher risk of developing atherosclerosis than others.

 - Air pollution - exposure to air pollution appears to increase the risk of cholesterol build-up in the coronary arteries.